LedgerHQ/ledger-live/docs/currency.md

 - `name: string`: the display name of a currency.
 For instance `"Bitcoin"` or `"Euro"`.
 - `ticker: string`: the ticker name in exchanges and used for rates (for instance BTC or EUR).
-- `units: Unit[]`: all available `Unit` of the currency (see below what is a Unit). by convention, [0] is the default and have "highest" magnitude.
+- `units: Unit[]`: all available `Unit` of the currency (see below what is a Unit). by convention, [0] is the default and has the "highest" magnitude.
-- `disableCountervalue?: boolean`: if available, this field express that we should assume there is not valable countervalue for this coin. (because either we can't trade it or it's not available enough to assume enabling its value)
+- `disableCountervalue?: boolean`: if available, this field expresses that we should assume there is not valid counter value for this coin. (because either we can't trade it or it's not available enough to assume enabling its value)
 - `symbol?: string`: if available, it's a short symbol for the coin. _in practice it's currently not used and might be dropped._

 #### Unit